cmiles/PiDropLapse/README.md

+## Archived...

+For several years my wife and I used this project and a Raspverry Pi 4b to monitor our birds - it worked really well!
+In recent years our needs have changed and we no longer make use of this setup so this project has been archived...

+Sometime after we stopped using this I did create another Pi based photo project - [PiSlicedDayPhotos](https://github.com/cmiles/PiSlicedDayPhotos).
+PiSlicedDayPhotos targets taking periodic landscape/outdoor photos from a Pi and is in use as I write this.

+This project was written for fun and for the love of programming!
+If you are here looking for something I hope you find a useful snippet, idea or piece of code - contact me if you have any questions - Charles Miles, 9/18/2023

 # PiDropLapse

 This project is two .NET 5 console projects designed to collect information from a Raspberry Pi, save it locally and upload it to Dropbox: